Ancient Greece's most famous oracle: The Oracle of Delphi

 The Pythia was chosen from among local women who met certain criteria, such as being of good character, having a pure family lineage, and being free from physical disabilities.

-The selection process involved various rituals and tests, including drinking from the sacred spring at the temple and spending time in the inner sanctum of the temple where the Oracle was delivered.
+The selection process involved various rituals and tests, including drinking from the sacred spring at the temple and spending time in its inner sanctum where the Oracle was delivered.

 Once chosen, the Pythia was required to live at the temple and maintain a strict regimen of fasting, purification, and ritual activities.